Weekly teaching and meditation.

-On the third Monday every month until next year's Winter Retreat, a teaching monk from Abhayagiri will lead our gathering.
-He will guide meditation, give a talk, and answer questions.
+On the third Monday every month until next year's Winter Retreat, a teaching monk or other designated teacher from Abhayagiri will lead our gathering.
+S/he will guide meditation, give a talk, and answer questions.
 As usual, these special opportunities are open to all, regardless of experience with Buddhism.

 Open to all: experienced, beginners, those with beginner's mind, those with religion, those without, those unsure.

 Each session begins with guided meditation.
 Next we consider a brief teaching, with an opportunity to have questions answered as well as to share how we can experience and apply the teaching in our everyday lives.
 As always, there is no charge, though freewill donations are accepted for use of the Hall.